-GT and J. Pitrik, Quantum Wasserstein distance based on an optimization over separable states, arXiv:2209.09925.
+GT and J. Pitrik, Quantum Wasserstein distance based on an optimization over separable states, Quantum 7, 914 (2023).

 Quantum Wasserstein distance based on an optimization over separable states II

 - For two-qubits, it is computable numerically with semidefinite programming. - For systems of larger dimensions, one can obtain a very good lower bound based on an optimization over states with a positive partial transpose (PPT). - Even better lower bounds can be obtained.